The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 • warm decoction of chamomile or calendula;

-This will reduce pain, and remove purulent crusts from the mucous membrane of the eye and eyelids.
-Do not resort to the use of cold or hot compresses.
+This will reduce pain and remove purulent crusts from the mucous membrane of the eye and eyelids.
+Do not resort to using cold or hot compresses.
 This will enhance the development of pathogenic microflora.

-The procedure for washing the eyes must be carried out, taking into account the following rules:
+The eye wash procedure must be carried out taking into account the following rules:

-Only an ophthalmologist can choose the right method of treatment.
-Since sour eyes can be a manifestation of various pathological processes.
-Only the correct diagnosis will eliminate this unpleasant symptom.
+Only an ophthalmologist can choose the correct treatment method.
+Since souring eyes can be a manifestation of various pathological processes.
+Only a correct diagnosis will eliminate this unpleasant symptom.

-Complex therapy is usually prescribed using the following medications:
+Complex therapy using the following medications is usually prescribed:

 • Antiseptics.
-Assigned in the form of solutions:
+Prescribed in the form of solutions:

 • .
-If a viral infection lies in the etiology of the disease, and is prescribed.
+If the etiology of the disease is a viral infection, and is prescribed.

-• .A good effect can be achieved by applying:
+• .A good effect can be achieved using:

-• If the sore eyes are caused by a bacterial infection, antibiotic therapy is prescribed.
-Antibacterial drugs are used that do not have a pathological effect on the child's body.
-Most often assigned:
+• If sour eyes are caused by a bacterial infection, Antibacterial therapy is prescribed.
+Antibacterial drugs are used that do not have a pathological effect on the child’s body.
+Most often prescribed:

 • Ointments effective against bacteria: